arviz-devs/arviz-plots/docs/source/index.md

 ::::

-Note that `arviz-plots` is a minimal package, which only depends on xarray (and xarray-datatree), numpy, arviz-base and arviz-stats.
+Note that `arviz-plots` is a minimal package, which only depends on xarray, numpy, arviz-base and arviz-stats.
-None of the possible backends: matplotlib, bokeh or plotly is installed by default.
+None of the possible backends: matplotlib, bokeh or plotly are installed by default.

 Consequently, it is not recommended to install `arviz-plots` but